NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/SlicerSALT/README.md

 - Estimation of shape correspondence for population of objects with complex topology:
   - Comparison of the three methods already existing
   - Abandon of the ThinShellDemon method due to the generated results not enough accurate

-Next Steps:
+  - Next Steps:
-Project for the estimation of shape correspondence for population of objects with complex topology:
     - Improvement of the Deformetrica method in order to accelerate the computation
     - Tests on new data

 # Illustrations